In Bevy, each Command

 }

-However for now for every system that spawns a planet we will need our
+However, for every system that spawns a planet, we will need our meshes

 and materials